Ujjal-web/Ujjal-web/README.md

 ## 🧑‍💻 About Me

 I’m a MERN stack developer with a strong passion for building dynamic, responsive, and user-friendly web applications.
-I specialize in crafting end-to-end solutions using MongoDB, Express.js, React, and Node.js, and I enjoy transforming ideas into functional digital experiences.
+I build end-to-end solutions using MongoDB, Express.js, React, and Node.js, and I enjoy transforming ideas into functional digital experiences.

 With a solid understanding of both frontend and backend development, I focus on writing clean and scalable code.
 I love solving real-world problems, optimizing workflows, and continuously learning new technologies to improve my craft.